 Introducing Jana Kohl – sworn legal translator and court interpreter

-While there are occasions where translators in the UK can provide certified translations for Germany, as a rule, these translations have to be carried out by a sworn translator in that country.
+While there are occasions where translators in the UK can provide certified translations for Germany, as a rule, these translations have to be carried out by a sworn legal translator in that country.

 In those instances, I highly recommend my colleague, Jana Kohl.

-Who needs a sworn translator?
+Who needs a sworn legal translator?

-However, if you perhaps want to establish a company in German for import/export purposes, wish to get married in a German speaking country or have your qualifications recognized, your certificates will most probably need to be translated by a court approved specialist.
+If you perhaps want to establish a company in German for import/export purposes, wish to get married in a German speaking country or have your qualifications recognized, your certificates will most probably need to be translated by a court approved specialist.

 What does “sworn” mean?